KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_3_body_section_headers.md

     {% hint style='tip' %}
     An `id` attribute can be added by typing a `#` and then the name of the id you'd like to set.
     {% endhint %}

+    {% hint style='info' %}
+    Want to know the difference between an id and a class?
+Check out http://bit.ly/CnCIDvsClass
+    {% endhint %}

     Your body section should now look like this:

     ![](/assets/firstTag.png)